cytoscape/cytoscape-manual/docs/Launching_Cytoscape.md

 -   You can install Cytoscape from a compressed archive distribution.

 -   You can build Cytoscape from the source code.

--   You can check out the latest and greatest software from our [Git repository (https://github.com/cytoscape/cytoscape)](https://github.com/cytoscape/cytoscape).
+You can check out the latest and greatest software from our [Git repository (https://github.com/cytoscape/cytoscape)](https://github.com/cytoscape/cytoscape).

+<a id="Unattended Installation"> </a>
+#### Unattended Installation

+The easiest and most common way to install Cytoscape is by executing an [automatic installation package](downloading_and_installing) downloaded from the Cytoscape web site.
+This will bring up a wizard that will lead you through the process, presenting choices for the installation directory, license agreement, file associations and privacy settings.

+The installation process can be automated and made silent by executing the installation package with the "-q" command parameter (e.g., "Cytoscape_3_6_0-RC1_windows_64bit.exe -q") from a command line or script.
+For this to succeed, your execution environment must already have sufficient privileges to install software (e.g., for Windows: administrator priveleges).
+With a "-q" parameter, the installation package will automatically choose all default settings.

+More automation flexibility is available using other settings and pre-programmed response files, as described in Appendix A of the Install4j manual (http://resources.ej-technologies.com/install4j/help/doc/help.pdf).

+<a id="cytoscape_directories"> </a>
+#### Cytoscape Directories

 Cytoscape installations (regardless of platform) containing the following files and directories: